tuunanet/tuunanet/README.md

 ## My projects

-- [TuxBooks](https://github.com/tuunanet/tuxbooks): PDF and ePUB library and reader for Linux (Tauri desktop app with React/TypeScript frontend and Rust backend).
+- [TuxBooks](https://github.com/tuunanet/tuxbooks): PDF and ePUB library and reader for Linux (Tauri desktop app with a Rust backend and currently experimenting with both React and GTK frontends).

 <!--
 **tuunanet/tuunanet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.